py2ai/py2ai.github.io/_posts/2023-02-12-Quick-Python-Tips.md

 title: Good python coding examples for the software development
 mathjax: true
 featured-img: 26072022-python-logo
-summary:  Some good tips to use while writing python codes
+description:  Some good tips to use while writing python codes
 ---

 Hello friends!
 Below are some examples that you can use to write better codes.